jemgodden/N-Body-Galaxies/README.md

 # MPhys-Project-N-Body-Code

+# Downloading

+The easiest way to download the code is to press the download button on the home page of the GitHub repository.

+# Requirements

+To run the program a Python 3 compiler is required, along with the following libraries: Math, Time, MatPlotLib, NumPy, SciPy and OS.

+# Use

+This code does not currently support specifying parameters in the code from the command line.
+Instead, parameters, commonly stated at the top of the file, should be edited to the desired values before being run.

+# Log

 The N-Body code written to simulate interacting galaxies, for MPhys project.

 Sixth generation of an N-Body code for modelling galaxy interactions.
 Each galaxy has a disk of test particles that do not generate a force on other bodies.
 The disk plane can be rotated in the 3d area using normalised spin values in IntData.py.